Learnable Descent Algorithm for Nonsmooth Nonconvex Image Reconstruction: Numerical Experiments

 \subsubsection{Convergence behavior of LDA}

 As in the standard approach of deep neural network training, we set the phase (iteration) number to $K=15$ in LDA in the experiments above.
 On the other hand, we proved that the iterates generated by LDA converge to a Clarke stationary point in Section \ref{subsec:convergence}.
 This provides a theoretical guarantee that the LDA is indeed minimizing an objective function where the regularization is learned, and LDA is expected to perform stably even beyond the trained phases.
-To demonstrate this stability empirically, we continue to run LDA for another 15 phases using the feature map $\gbf(\xbf)$ learned in the first 15 phases and step sizes $\alpha_k$ computed by the standard line search tracking such that $\phi_{\epsk}(\vkp) - \phi_{\epsk}(\xbf_k) \le - \tau \| \vkp - \xbf_k\|^2$ for $\tau = 0.35$ with step size reduction rate 0.5.
-The objective function value $\phi_{\varepsilon_k}(\xbf_k)$ versus iteration $k$ is shown in the right panel of Figure \ref{fig:5}.
-As we can see, LDA continuous to reduce function value during these extended iteration stably even beyond the trained phases, as shown in our convergence analysis in Section \ref{subsec:convergence}.
+To demonstrate this stability empirically, we set $\epsilon_{\text{tol}} = 1.5 \times 10^{-5}$, $\sigma = 10^{3}$ and $\gamma = 0.9$ in LDA and let it continue to run after the initial 15 iterations (we use trained parameters in the first 15 iterations) on the test image \textit{House} in \textit{Set11}.
+We set $\varepsilon_0 = 1.4 \times 10^{-3}$ which is obtained after learning.
+LDA automatically reduces $\varepsilon_k$ and computes the step sizes $\alpha_k$ using the standard line search backtracking with step size reduction rate $0.5$ such that $\phi_{\epsk}(\vkp) - \phi_{\epsk}(\xbf_k) \le - \tau \| \vkp - \xbf_k\|^2$ with $\tau$ set to $0.35$.
+Under this setting, the termination criterion in Step 8 of Algorithm \ref{alg:lda} is met when total iterations $k = 12,832$ and $\varepsilon_k$ {is reduced} $109$ times.
+The changes of objective function value and PSNR in iteration number $k$ are shown in Figure \ref{fig:7}.
+The objective function value $\phi(\xbf_k)$ versus iteration $k$ is shown in the left panel of Figure \ref{fig:7} and the corresponding PSNR is shown in the right panel.
+As we can see, LDA continues to reduce function value during these extended iterations, as shown in our convergence analysis in Section \ref{subsec:convergence}.
+The PSNR slightly drops after the trained 15 iterations and remains steady since after $2,500$ iterations.
+The reconstructed images during the iterations seem to be very similar without any visual artifacts despite of the slight drop of PSNR.
+In Figure \ref{fig:8}, we show the reconstructed images obtained after $15$, $500$, $1000$, $5000$ and $12000$ iterations, which appear to be very similar without any visual artifacts.